 Beautiful Colors - What a tasty way to add color to your meal!
 The vibrant orange and red with a sprinkling of green makes this a gorgeous dish for your dinner table!

 This is an easy side dish for your Thanksgiving table and it also tastes so good with lamb chops!
-If you are making this for Thanksgiving, you'll also want to try this Sweet Potato Crunch recipe and make the best pumpkin pie!
+If you are making this for Thanksgiving, pair it with Sweet Potato Crunch and Green Bean Casserole with Bacon.
+And don't forget to make the best pumpkin pie!

 Ingredients and Substitutions